H2Swine/flac/man/flac.md

 	output files have the current time and default permissions.

 **\--keep-foreign-metadata**
-:	If encoding, save WAVE, RF64, or AIFF non-audio chunks in FLAC
+:	Store/restore non-audio chunks of WAVE, RF64, Wave64 or AIFF files.
-	metadata.
-If decoding, restore any saved non-audio chunks from FLAC metadata when writing the decoded file.
-Foreign metadata cannot be transcoded, e.g. WAVE chunks saved in a FLAC file cannot be restored when decoding to AIFF.
-Input and output must be regular files (not stdin or stdout).
-With this option, FLAC will pick the right output format on decoding.
-It will exit with error if no such chunks are found.
+	Input and output must be regular files (not stdin nor stdout).
+	Encoding: store these chunks as an APPLICATION metadata block.
+	(Upon re-encoding, any stored chunks will be retained automatically, no matter whether **\--keep-foreign-metadata** is given or not.)
+	Decoding: restore any saved non-audio chunks to the decoded file, where output file type will be set according to metadata.
+	When this option is given, **flac** will exit with *error* if no such chunks are found (use **\--keep-foreign-metadata-if-present** instead)
+	or if trying to decode to a file type not matching these chunks.
+	NOTE: **flac** cannot transcode foreign metadata; e.g. WAVE chunks can not be converted to FLAC tags, nor be restored when decoding to AIFF.

 **\--keep-foreign-metadata-if-present**
-:	Like \--keep-foreign-metadata, but without throwing an error if
+:	Like \--keep-foreign-metadata, but will continue (although print a
-	foreign metadata cannot be found or restored.
-Instead, prints a warning.
+	*warning*) if no foreign metadata can be found or restored.
+Will exit with *error* upon trying to decode to mismatching file type.

 **\--skip**={\#\|*MM:SS*}
-:	Skip the first number of samples of the input.
-To skip over a given
+:	Skip the first \# samples of the input (of *each* input file);
-	initial time, specify instead minutes and seconds: there must then be at least one digit on each side of the colon sign.
-Fractions of a second can be specified, with locale-dependent decimal point, e.g.
+	Alternatively: skip the first *MM:SS* minutes and seconds (needs at least one digit on each side of the colon sign).
+Decimal point must be locale-dependent, e.g. \--skip=0:9,87 in case of a comma.
-	\--skip=123:9,867 if your decimal point is a comma.
-	A \--skip option is applied to each input file if more are given.
 	This option cannot be used with -t.
-When used with -a, the analysis file will enumerate frames from starting point.
+When used with -a, the analysis file will enumerate frames starting from the \--skip point.

-**\--until**={\#\|\[+\|\]*MM:SS*}
-:	Stop at the given sample number (which is not included).
-A negative
-	number is taken relative to the end of the audio, a \`+' (plus) sign means that the \--until point is taken relative to the \--skip point.
-For other considerations, see \--skip.
+**\--until**=\[+\|-\]{\#\|*MM:SS*}
+:	Processes only \# samples; counting from the beginning by default,
+	although: from the end (= the last \# samples) if a \`-' (negative sign) is given, or from the \--skip point if a \`+' (plus sign) is given.
+See \--skip for *MM:SS* and other considerations.

 **-s**, **\--silent**
-:	Silent mode (do not write runtime encode/decode statistics to stderr)
+:	Do not print runtime encode/decode statistics to console/stderr.

 **\--totally-silent**
-: Do not print anything of any kind, including warnings or errors.
-The
+:	Do not print anything of any kind, including *warnings* or *errors*.
-	exit code will be the only way to determine successful completion.
+	Only the exit code will inform about successful completion or not.

 **-w**, **\--warnings-as-errors**
-:	Treat all warnings as errors (which cause flac to terminate with a
+:	Treat any *warning* as an *error*, causing **flac** to terminate with a
-	non-zero exit code).
+	non-zero exit code.

+**\--**
+:	End of options; everything following `-- ` is input file(s) even if
+	starting with "-".
+E.g. `flac -d *.flac` fails upon encountering the file "-1.flac", but `flac -d -- *.flac` works.

 ## DECODING OPTIONS

+For output format selection, see the **Format options** subsection.

 **-F**, **\--decode-through-errors**
-:	By default flac stops decoding with an error message and removes the
+:	Bitstream errors will by default make the decoder exit with an
-	partially decoded file if it encounters a bitstream error.
-With -F, errors are still printed but flac will continue decoding to completion.
-Note that errors may cause the decoded audio to be missing some samples or have silent sections.
+	*error* message and remove the partially decoded file. -F overrides, and will continue decoding; *error* messages are still printed.
+	This option cannot be used with \--decode-chained-stream with Ogg.
+	CAUTION: Corrupted blocks will be muted or removed: the decoder will not attempt to "reconstruct" any content of blocks with corruption.
+	*Re-encoding* with -F is typically not advised: it will encode the decoded audio (with any flaws it might have) to an output file that has no information that the source was corrupted, nor how/where.

 **\--cue**=\[\#.#\]\[-\[\#.#\]\]
 :	Set the beginning and ending cuepoints to decode.
 Decimal points are
 	locale-dependent (dot or comma).
-The optional first \#.# is the track and index point at which decoding will start; the default is the beginning of the stream.
-The optional second \#.# is the track and index point at which decoding will end; the default is the end of the stream.
-If the cuepoint does not exist, the closest one before it (for the start point) or after it (for the end point) will be used.
-If those don't exist , the start of the stream (for the start point) or end of the stream (for the end point) will be used.
-The cuepoints are merely translated into sample numbers then used as
+The first \#.# is the track and index point at which decoding will start; the second \#.# is the track and index point at which decoding will end.
+Both are optional, defaulting to start of stream resp. end of stream.
+If the cuepoint does not exist, the decoder will select the closest one before (for start point) or after (for end point), or start of stream resp. end of stream if it does not exist.
+Example: A CD track 9 can be cued by \--cue=9.1-10.1 even if the CD has no 10th track.
+This option cannot be used in conjunction with \--skip nor \--until, and cannot be used with -t.
-	\--skip and \--until.
-A CD track can always be cued by, for example,
-	\--cue=9.1-10.1 for track 9, even if the CD has no 10th track.

 **--decode-chained-stream**
-: Decode all links in a chained Ogg stream, not just the first one.
+:	Ogg FLAC only: Decode all links in a chained Ogg stream, not just the
+	first one.
+Cannot be used with \--cue, \--skip, \--until, nor with -F.

 **\--apply-replaygain-which-is-not-lossless**\[=*SPECIFICATION*\]
-:	Applies ReplayGain values while decoding. **WARNING: THIS IS NOT
+:	Alters volume of the output stream, applying ReplayGain tag values.
+	**CAUTION: NOT LOSSLESS - MAKES IRREVERSIBLE CHANGES TO DECODED AUDIO** (The option will therefore make the decoder print a *warning* - but the -w option will not treat this warning as an *error*.)
-	LOSSLESS.
-DECODED AUDIO WILL NOT BE IDENTICAL TO THE ORIGINAL WITH THIS OPTION.** This option is useful for example in transcoding media servers, where the client does not support ReplayGain.
-For details on the use of this option, see the section **ReplayGain application specification**.
+	Might be useful in transcoding media servers where the client does not support ReplayGain.
+For usage, see subsection **Applying ReplayGain (non-losslessly) to decoding: specfication**.

 ## ENCODING OPTIONS

+The encoder will auto-detect input format except headerless raw PCM, and by default output *.flac* file extension - though *.oga* if \--ogg sets Ogg FLAC output.
+See subsection **Format options** for raw / Ogg FLAC.

+### Options for compression and audio processing

-Encoding will default to -5, -A "tukey(5e-1)" and one CPU thread.
+Encoding defaults to the -5 compression preset, and single-threaded.

-**-V**, **\--verify**
-:	Verify a correct encoding by decoding the output in parallel and
-	comparing to the original.
+Each preset -0 to -8 is a synonym for a set of options, which in turn are explained following the description of -8 below.
+All presets comply with the stricter *streamable subset* of the FLAC format (see RFC 9639 section 7).
+Options that could for any signal produce non-*subset* FLAC, require the \--lax option (or the encoder will exit with an *error*).

 **-0**, **\--compression-level-0**, **\--fast**
 :	Fastest compression preset.
 Currently synonymous with `-l 0 -b 1152 -r 3 --no-mid-side`

 **-1**, **\--compression-level-1**
-:	Currently synonymous with `-l 0 -b 1152 -M -r 3`
+:	Currently synonymous with `-l 0 -b 1152 -M -r 3`, i.e. `-0M`

 **-2**, **\--compression-level-2**
-:	Currently synonymous with `-l 0 -b 1152 -m -r 3`
+:	Currently synonymous with `-l 0 -b 1152 -m -r 3`, i.e. `-0m`

 **-3**, **\--compression-level-3**
 :	Currently synonymous with `-l 6 -b 4096 -r 4 --no-mid-side`